DINNER

 Roughly chop the pork leftovers and squeeze the sour oranges to get about a half cup of juice.
 If you can’t find sour oranges, use 1/4 cup each of fresh squeezed lime juice and orange juice.

 Heat a skillet (cast iron is preferred) over medium heat.
-Add 2 tablespoons olive oil to the skillet and sauté the pork until cooked through and crispy on the ends.
+Add 2 tablespoons olive oil to the skillet and sauté the pork until crispy on the ends.
 The best way to do this is to let the pork cook for a few minutes on one side and then turn the pieces over and let the other side crisp up a bit.
 The amount of crispy edges is a matter of taste so cook more or less to get the desired texture.
 Remove from skillet, leaving the drippings.

 Add enough olive oil to coat the skillet and add the onions and garlic and sauté until the onions are soft and translucent, about 4 minutes.
 Once cooked, remove from the heat and add the sour orange juice and salt and pepper to taste.
 You can also add a dash of cumin and oregano, if you like.
 (Mami doesn’t but she’s not watching!)